Approved Institutions | Courses Acceptable/Not Acceptable | Course Equivalency System | Transfer Credits Process | Our Coordinates

 Courses given the following transfer credit codes can be used only as electives for your McGill Science or B.A. & Sc. degree: SUBJ 1XX; eg. BIOL 1XX (for a course considered as "general" Biology course), TRNS GNST (General Studies), TRNS HUMN (Humanities), TRNS LANG (Language), TRNS MASC (Math and Sciences) or TRNS SOSC (Social Sciences).

 The number of credits transfered will reflect the number of credits completed at the host university, and may differ slightly from the credit weight for the equivalent McGill course, where such an equivalent course exists.
-Students are advised to verify their record and meet with their advisor once the transfer credits are added.
+Students are advised to verify their record and meet with their departmental advisor once the transfer credits are added to the Minerva transcript.

 1. The host university's full course load for degree students will determine the calculation of McGill transfer credits.
 If the host university has a different full course load for International students, the Science Office for Undergraduate Student Advising (SOUSA) Office will use this requirement to calculate the number of transfer credits you will receive.

 2. The host university's full-year course load is equivalent to 30 McGill credits; their term (Fall or Winter) course load is 15 McGill credits.
-Consult our list_of_Approved_Host-Universities to determine what is considered a "full course load".
+Consult our list of approved host universities (to be available shortly) to determine what is considered a "full course load".